EugeniaY/Machine-Learning/Books/Hands-On Machine Learning with Scikit-Learn, Keras, and -- Aurélien Géron /CH01-The_Machine_Learning_Landscape.md

 - Training data must be very clean
 - The model only recognizes what is "normal."
 - Example: A Chihuahua is not considered strange, because it is still recognized as a dog (assuming "dog" is the normal class).
-➡️ The Difference: It lies in the cleanliness of the training data and the specific goal of the detection.
+➡️ The Difference: It lies in the cleanliness of the training data and the specific goal of the detection.</p>

 #### 7️⃣ Association Rule Learning
 Association rule learning finds relationships between items in large datasets.